alihadadifard/Network-Security/Question/Question-Day-001.md

 ## 8. What is an NGFW?
 .
 NGFW stands for Next Generation Firewall.
 .
 It is an advanced firewall that can inspect applications, detect malware, and provide intrusion prevention in addition to traditional filtering.

 ## 9. What is a Packet?
 .
 A packet is a small unit of data transmitted across a network.

+## 10. What is a Topology?
+.
+A topology is the layout of a network and how devices are connected.

+## 11. What is a Node?
+.
+A node is any device connected to a network.